 If you have a domain that you want to transfer to us (note: you don't need to, but if you only use your domain for email, you may want to), just let us know.
 We'll talk to you to make sure none of your current services are interrupted, then we will initiate the transfer on your behalf.
 Your existing registrar will have to confirm the transfer request, so please let them know.

-A Pobox address is a public address, that you would give to other people.
+An alias (Pobox address) is the public address that you will give out to people.
 It can either be an address at one of our domains, or an address at one of your personal domains.

 A forwarding destination is where we send mail that people send to those public addresses, after it has been filtered.
 For most people, your forwarding destination would be your Pobox Mailstore, or the place or places where you read your mail today.